Key Points

 Starting with the desired quality level in mind, IDOV then allows you to design the product or process to achieve that level.

-Risk assessment and mitigation are an integral part of IDOV, allowing the final outcomes to be as successful as reasonably possible.
+Risk assessment and mitigation are an integral part of IDOV, allowing the outcomes to be as successful as reasonably possible.

-Why is IDOV important to understand?
+Why Is IDOV Important to Understand?

 This process requires discipline and structure, so it is important to understand the deliverables and tools needed to properly manage an IDOV project.